NeelM0906/Chalo/LocalWander-iOS/README.md

-# Local Wander - iOS Migration
+# Chalo - iOS Migration

-This is the complete Swift/Xcode migration of the Local Wander travel recommendation app.
+This is the complete Swift/Xcode migration of the Chalo travel recommendation app.
 The original React/TypeScript frontend and Python/FastAPI backend have been converted to a native iOS app with SwiftUI and a Swift backend using Vapor.

 Theres a billion issues here but hey its a start.